barryclark/jekyll-now/_posts/2017-10-30-calculating-slis-with-prometheus.md

 Which means: _Since the start of the service, 42.05% of the requests on instance `service-a-0` were answered in under 500ms, and for the instance `service-a-1` the corresponding value is 40.15%_

-This is nice, but not quite what we'd want to have.
+The `ignoring(le)` enables Prometheus to match the vectors via their labels; this is necessary as the `my_response_time_count` metric does not have a `le` label.
+So, this is nice, but not quite what we'd want to have.

 ### Refining the queries